 • Attend annual professional development (Concurrent Enrollment Day).
 Annual professional development and ongoing collegial interaction is a NACEP accreditation requirement which serves to further enhance instructor pedagogy and breadth of knowledge in the discipline.
-(See Professional Development Requirements for Concurrent Enrollment Instructors on page 6).

-- Comply with NACEP accreditation requirements (see NACEP Standards on pages 21 and 22). - Respond to communications from faculty mentors and CEP staff in a timely manner.
+- Comply with NACEP accreditation requirements. - Respond to communications from faculty mentors and CEP staff in a timely manner.